matt-virgo/lingbot-map/README.md

 ### Streaming with Keyframe Interval

 Use `--keyframe_interval` to reduce KV cache memory by only keeping every N-th frame as a keyframe.
 Non-keyframe frames still produce predictions but are not stored in the cache.
-This is useful for long sequences which exceed 320 frames.
+This is useful for long sequences which exceed 320 frames (We train with video RoPE on 320 views, so performance degrades when the KV cache stores more than 320 views.
+Using a keyframe strategy allows inference over longer sequences.).

 ```bash
 python demo.py --model_path /path/to/checkpoint.pt \